Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

-For a business, a leaking ice machine is a serious liability.
-It creates a slip-and-fall hazard, can lead to costly water damage, and may even cause operational downtime.
-For a homeowner, it’s a disruptive mess that can damage flooring and cabinetry.
+A puddle on the floor is a major headache.
+For a business, a leaking ice machine is a serious liability—a slip-and-fall hazard that can cause costly downtime.
+At home, it’s a disruptive mess that can ruin flooring and cabinetry.
 While the stakes are different, the causes are often the same.
 This guide is built for both residential and commercial users, covering the essential steps to identify and resolve leaks.
-We’ll explore everything from simple maintenance checks to more involved component inspections, giving you a complete resource on how to fix a leaking ice machine and protect your property.
+We’ll explore everything from simple maintenance checks to more involved component inspections, giving you a complete resource to fix the problem and protect your property.

 Key Takeaways